 We also directly sell our GlocalMe portable Wi-Fi solutions to enterprise and retail customers through online and offline channels in multiple countries and regions, such as China, Japan, Europe and the United States.
 Frequent cross-border travelers and enterprise customers may be better off by buying our terminals with data plans instead of short-term leasing.
 Our customers also include local users who seek to access more reliable and less expensive mobile data network locally following uCloudlink 2.0 model.
 We generate revenue by selling the solutions, including the hardware and data packages for future use.
 We also generate revenue when users purchase additional data package through our products.
-Users may purchase our terminals on online e-commerce platforms such as Amazon and T-mall, as well as through in-flight magazines on supported airlines such as Cathay Dragon.
+Users may purchase our terminals on online e-commerce platforms such as Amazon and T-mall.
+In 2020, in order to elevate our local service brand GlocalMe, we have enhanced our e-commerce exposure in key markets such as the United States and Europe, optimized our websites and streamlined our sales team.

-Co-operation with Business Partners
+Cooperation with Business Partners

 We have collaborated with business partners to provide access to our portable Wi-Fi solutions in other countries.
 Our business partners for GlocalMe portable Wi-Fi solutions include MNOs, MVNOs and portable Wi-Fi rental companies.
 Typically, we generate revenue by selling the hardware terminals to our business partners and providing mobile data connectivity services through our cloud SIM architecture.
 Our uCloudlink cloud SIM platform offers customer management tools, back-end SIM card tracking and data billing system, and provides access to global mobile data networks.
 In addition to utilizing data traffic available on our cloud SIM platform, business partners may also procure SIM cards and host the SIM cards in our cloud SIM architecture to provide data connectivity services to their customers.
-As of March 31, 2020, we had approximately 320 business partners for GlocalMe portable Wi-Fi solutions in 48 countries, and we had sold approximately 980,000 terminals to our business partners from January 2017 to March 2020.